 You won’t receive loan forbearance automatically.
 You will have to apply by making a request to your loan servicer.
 Sometimes you are required to provide documentation to support your request.

-If you’ve followed my writings you already know the answer to that question.
-Co-signing for a loan, any loan, is a bad idea.
-It’s really no different than you taking out the loan on your own, as the lender sees you as just as liable as the other co-signer.
-You’ve just become what’s referred to as a co-obligor and there’s nothing you can do to get yourself off the hook except pay back the loan, in full.
+Cosigning for a loan, any loan, can be a bad idea.
+It’s really no different than you taking out the loan on your own, as the lender sees you as just as liable as the other cosigner.
+You’ve just become what’s referred to as a co-obligor and there’s typically nothing you can do to get yourself off the hook except pay back the loan, in full.

 According to a story on the CNNMoney website, “As many as three out of four co-signers are called upon to repay loans that have gone into default, according to the Federal Trade Commission.”
 This makes co-signing a very risky proposition.
 It pays to understand the responsibilities and potential financial and credit risks you’re taking on when you co-sign for a student loan.
 Below are five things to consider before you co-sign on a student loan.